Deathnetworks/Trinity/README.md

 * DH Sentry Turrent still does not work, appears to be DB bug

+### Changelog 1.7.2.10:

+* Fixed CPU utilization increase bug, due to monster TeamID cache

+* Added GUI Combat>Misc option to Attack monsters standing in AoE

+* Added GUI Combat>Misc option to ignore all elite/rare/unique monsters

+* Fixed Monk WoL spirit, was attempting to use at 70 spirit instead of 75

 ### Changelog 1.7.2.9:

 * More fixes for not-attacking stuff after a single attack is used